San Francisco, California

 Elizabeth Ferguson Keathley is a board member of the DAM Foundation and has chaired both the Human Resources and Education committees.
 Currently Elizabeth is working with the DAM Foundation to establish the first official certificate program for digital asset managers.
 One of the original UPS DAM team members for seven years, Elizabeth worked with her team to win the 2010 DAMMY award for best preservation, storage, or archives solution.
 Previous to her work at UPS, Elizabeth worked as a Preservation Field Services officer for the Southeastern Library Network, helping libraries, archives, and other cultural institutions meet preservation and access challenges by writing and teaching.
 She has written, taught, and been generally loud at conferences related to the arrangement, description, preservation and access of information for eleven years.
 Elizabeth has a MS in Archives Management from Simmons College, Boston, and has published in such periodicals as Journal of Digital Media Management.
 Her ongoing exploration of digital asset management and its relationship to user needs can be followed at her homepage for Atlanta Metadata Authority, where she provides services related to the staffing, training, metadata modeling, and asset migrations for corporations acclimating to the labor intensive and detail-oriented nature of digital asset management.

 Atlanta Emerging Librarians

 The Atlanta Emerging Librarians group is affiliated with the Georgia Library Association's New Members Round Table.
-The 2016 AEL planning committee is comprised of Co-chairs Ashely Day, Lydia Hofstetter, Rosemary Humphrey, and Amy Winfrey.
+The 2016 AEL planning committee is comprised of co-chairs Ashley Day, Lydia Hofstetter, and Rosemary Humphrey.
 We welcome any questions or ideas for future meetings.
 You can contact us at email@example.com.